Vindolanda tablets: Transcription

 The tablets are written in forms of Roman cursive script, considered to be the forerunner of joined-up writing, which varies in style by author.
-With few exceptions, they have been classified as Old Roman Cursive.
+With few exceptions, they have been classified as old Roman cursive.

 The cursive writing from Vindolanda differs greatly from the Latin capitals used for inscriptions.
-The script is derived from the capital writing of the late first century BC and the first century AD.
-The text rarely shows the unusual or distorted letter-forms or the extravagant ligatures to be found in Greek papyri of the same period.
+The script is derived from the capital writing of the late 1st century BC and the 1st century AD.
+The text rarely shows the unusual or distorted letter forms or the extravagant ligatures to be found in Greek papyri of the same period.
 Additional challenges for transcription are the use of abbreviations such as "h" for homines (men) or "cos" for consularis (consular), and the arbitrary division of words at the end of lines for space reasons such as "epistulas" (letters) being split between the "e" and the rest of the word.

 The ink is often badly faded or survives as little more than a blur, so that in some instances transcription is not possible.
 In most cases infrared photographs of the tablets provide a far more legible version of what was written than visual inspection.
-However, the photographs contain marks which appear similar to writing, but which certainly are not letters; additionally, they contain a great many lines, dots and other dark marks which may or may not be writing.
+However, the photographs contain marks which appear similar to writing but which certainly are not letters; additionally, they contain a great many lines, dots and other dark marks which may or may not be writing.
 Consequently, the published transcriptions have often had to be interpreted subjectively in deciding which marks should be regarded as writing.

 Contents

-The Vindolanda tablets contain various letters of correspondence.
-For instance, the cavalry decurion Masculus wrote a letter to prefect Flavius Cerialis inquiring about the exact instructions for his men for the following day, including a polite request for more beer to be sent to the garrison (which had entirely consumed its previous stock of beer).
-The documents also provide information about various roles performed by the men at the fort, such as a keeper of the bath-house, shoe-makers, construction workers, medical doctors, maintainers of wagons and kilns, and those put on plastering duty.
+The tablets contain various letters of correspondence.
+For instance, the cavalry decurion Masculus wrote a letter to prefect Flavius Cerialis inquiring about the instructions for his men for the following day, including a polite request for more beer to be sent to the garrison (which had entirely consumed its previous stock of beer).
+The documents provide information about various roles performed by the men at the fort, such as a keeper of the bath-house, shoe-makers, construction workers, medical doctors, maintainers of wagons and kilns, and those put on plastering duty.
+One of the tablets confirms that Roman soldiers wore underpants (subligaculum), and also testifies to a high degree of literacy in the Roman army.